dkebler/landingpage-starter/content/sections/hero.md

 weight = 1
 # Title = "Big Bad Hero"
 navbar = false
+## if you keep this hidden with custom_hero=true then you can build a page with no hero.
+## alternivetly you can just delete this file
+## otherwise comment out the next line to use this custom hero section
 hidden = true
 +++

 # Custom Hero

-you can put in whatever you want here in a hero.md file
+you can put in whatever you want in here